tadaskay/live-stream-badger/readme.txt

 * Widget to display livestream status.
 * Streams can be displayed as Images, Screen captures or as a text.
 * Shortcode to embed a livestream: `[livestream url="http://www.twitch.tv/mychannel"]`
+* Easy customization using CSS, WordPress hooks and filters

 Works out-of-the-box, but you can customize it.